dwjoyce/pythonbook/chapters/Naming your data.rst

 More and more
 -------------

-Your calculator will have just the one memory to store numbers, but in a Python program, you have have any number of variables in your program.
+Your calculator will have just the one memory to store numbers, but in a Python program you can have have any number of variables in your program.
 And they do not have to be called ``M`` either!
 In fact, if you want to store your data separately, you need different names for each value.

 For example::